 Spiral Aloe is one of the most ornamental Aloes but extremely difficult to grow in cultivation.
 Plants that have been removed from their habitat usually do not survive for more than a few years.
-It is a criminal offense to remove plants or seed of Spiral Aloe from the natural habitat or to buy plants from roadside vendors.
+It is a criminal offense to remove plants or seeds of Spiral Aloe from the natural habitat or to buy plants from roadside vendors.

 With proper care, Spiral Aloe can be cultivated successfully outside of its native habitat.
 It is a fast-growing plant that can reach full size in 5 or 6 years.
 If plants don't receive proper growing conditions will die despite all efforts.

 It needs well-drained soil and grows best on a steep slope.
 It prefers light shade and does not like really high temperatures.
 Plants need to be protected from hot temperatures and do most growing in spring and fall.
 It might not thrive in consistently hot areas, especially if nights are also warm.
 Mature plants are said to handle 10°F (-12°C) and snow, although younger plants should be protected from hard freezes.
 Water moderately when in growth from spring to early fall and very sparingly when dormant.
 Apply a balanced liquid fertilizer 2 or 3 times in the growing season.